TEMPORAL BONE ANATOMY

 • Internal opening situated at petrous apex

-• Supplies cerebral blood flow
+• Supplies your cerebral blood flow

 Musculotubal Canal